rebahama/bimmer-reviewer/README.md

 ![Comment](docs/images/comment.png)

-After the comment have been posted message will be displayed:
+After the comment have been posted a message will be displayed:

 ![Comment message](docs/images/comment-message.png)